nasa/cFE/docs/cFE Application Developers Guide.md

 ### 4.1.2 "Hardware Servicing" Application

 A "Hardware Servicing" Application is a cFE Application that communicates directly with a piece of hardware.
-This could be mission specific hardware, such as an experiment, or more common hardware, such as a receiver or transmitter.
+This could be mission-specific hardware, such as an experiment, or more common hardware, such as a receiver or transmitter.
 "Hardware Servicing" Applications should follow the Device Driver model as shown in the following diagram.